FamilySearch/gedcomx/specifications/json-format-specification.md

 GEDCOM X defines the notion of extension properties, and the JSON serialization supports the extensibility requirements detailed in the GEDCOM X conceptual model specification.
-When an extension property is provided in a JSON object, the type of the object can be determined by the value of the "@type" member as defined in section 1.3 above.
+When an extension property is provided in a JSON object, the type of the object can be determined by the value of thesection 1.3 above.

 For convenience, GEDCOM X reserves the use of the following member names as "known" extension members: